dlce-eva/dlce-eva/doc/text-and-encodings.md

 The reason for that is that Python's default encoding is actually different depending on your operating system and system configuration.
 Some might use UTF-8, some might use UTF-16, some use their own default encoding scheme.
-If you leave `encoding` to the default, your program might do behave differently when it's run on someone else's computer.
+If you leave `encoding` to the default, your program might behave differently when it's run on someone else's computer.
 So, *better be safe: better be explicit*.

 Common pitfalls